Carol Soderlund fabric dyeing workshops

 Open or Close

-• Level: Intermediate to advanced - Some previous experience with Procion MX dyes required
+• Level: Intermediate to Advanced.
+Experience with Procion MX dye required.

 • Sewing machine: